catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

   easier and quicker to get started with Catalyst Cloud.

-  The standard OpenStack CLI packages can be installed and used without installing Catalyst Cloud API Client, as documented below.
+  The standard OpenStack CLI packages can be installed and used without installing the Catalyst Cloud API Client, as documented below.

 .. _cli-installation-procedure: